trungmanhhuynh/back_ground/cross-entropy.tex.md

-# Cross-entropy: an exiting concepts and its applications in reducing loss.
+# Cross-entropy: an exiting concept and its application in reducing loss.